Stencyl/stencylpedia/chapter-2/attribute-types.md

 ## Gotchas

-Something you might bump into fairly early on is this.
+Something you might bump into fairly early on is shown in the following image:

 ![Cannot configure](http://static.stencyl.com/pedia2/ch4/customize/image05.png)